jessycunha/instagram-copy/README.md

 ## Description

-A Instagram login page clone for browsers, to improve CSS skills.
+An Instagram login page clone for browsers, to improve CSS skills.
 This page was developed to compose part of FrontEnd Developer course.